How to Get Your App Featured on the App Store & Google Play

 - App Store product page: compelling screenshots, app previews, and descriptions

 - Gameplay controls

 Some factors are easier to monitor and control than others.
 If you can actively work on your app’s localization and translation quality, the “uniqueness” of your product becomes harder to assess and quantify.
 Here is what to keep in mind:

 A qualitative finished product

-Apple wants to give its users the best experience and will thus promote products that are the most likely to satisfy its market.
+Apple wants to give its users the best experience.
+Thus, they will promote apps that are the most likely to satisfy app store users.